 Head torch

 This is an essential piece of equipment as there will rarely be electricity on project sites.
-Ahead torch allows you to work hands free, it is a lot easier than a handheld.
+A head torch allows you to work hands free, it is a lot easier than a handheld.

-- You’ll need to bring spare batteries – they may not be available in country, particularly if they are not AA batteries.
+• You’ll need to bring spare batteries – they may not be available in country, particularly if they are not AA batteries.

-Mess tin or metal plate/bowl
+Mess tin or camping style plate/bowl

 Mug